Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Introduction

-Our second contribution deals with the problem of learning a good \emph{data-dependent} graph topology, going beyond prior work which focused only on the spectral gap and the communication costs.
-For this purpose, we show that neighborhood heterogeneity can be used as a natural objective.
-We present a concrete case where this criterion can be effectively optimized in practice: a classification model where data heterogeneity comes from a difference in the proportions of labels observed at each node (known as label distribution skew \cite{kairouz2021advances,quagmire,bellet2021d}).
-We solve the resulting problem using a Frank-Wolfe algorithm \cite{Frank1956AnAF,jaggi2013revisiting}, allowing to track the quality of the learned topology as new edges are added in a greedy manner.
-This last property also highlights the trade-off between the convergence rate of D-SGD under data heterogeneity and its per-iteration communication costs, which can be efficiently controlled with the proposed algorithm.
-In particular, our results imply that we can approximately minimize neighborhood heterogeneity up to a fixed additive error with a topology whose maximum degree is constant in the number of nodes.
-To the best of our knowledge, our work is the first to learn the graph topology for decentralized learning in a way that is data-dependent, controls communication costs, and is theoretically justified.
+Our second contribution deals with the problem of learning a good \emph{data-dependent} topology, going beyond prior work which focused mainly on optimizing the spectral gap \citep{boyd2004fastest, boyd2006randomized,wang2019matcha}.
+We argue that neighborhood heterogeneity provides a natural objective and show that it can be effectively optimized in practice in the important case of classification with label distribution heterogeneity across nodes (\emph{label skew}) \citep{kairouz2021advances,quagmire,bellet2021d}.
+We solve the resulting problem using a Frank-Wolfe algorithm \citep{Frank1956AnAF,jaggi2013revisiting}, allowing us to track the quality of the learned topology as new edges are added in a greedy manner.
+Our results imply that we can approximately minimize neighborhood heterogeneity up to a fixed additive error with a topology whose maximum degree is constant in the number of nodes.
+To the best of our knowledge, our work is the first to learn the graph topology for decentralized learning in a way that (i) is data-dependent, (ii) controls communication costs, and (iii) optimizes the convergence rate of D-SGD.
+We illustrate the usefulness of our approach in simulated and real data experiments with linear and deep models.

-The paper is organized as follows.
-In Section \ref{sec:background}, we introduce the problem setup, present the standard D-SGD algorithm, and recall classic hypotheses required for our analysis.
-In Section \ref{sec:topo-vs-heterogeneity}, we present neighborhood heterogeneity, discuss its relation with quantities studied in previous work, and derive a new convergence rate for D-SGD.
-Section \ref{sec:graph_learn} presents our approach for learning the graph topology in the realistic statistical learning framework of label skew.
-We discuss some related work in Section~\ref{sec:related}, and conclude with promising lines for future research in Section~\ref{sec:conclu}.